openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-text.md

 When entities A and B overlap, the following rules are followed:

-1. If A ⊂ B, retain B. Otherwise, retain A.
+1. If A is a subset of B (A ⊂ B), then B is retained; otherwise, A is retained.

-2. When A ⊄ B and B ⊄ A: If A.start < B.start, retain A; otherwise, retain B.
+2. If A is not a subset of B (A ⊄ B) and B is not a subset of A (B ⊄ A), and if the starting point of A is earlier than that of B (A.start < B.start), then A is retained; otherwise, B is retained.

 **Atomic service API**: This API can be used in atomic services since API version 12.